 So you’ve heard keeping chickens as pets is a good idea – you get free breakfast, lots of laughs, and a new best friend to watch Netflix with.

-You can keep your flock in a safe coop outdoors; some people like keeping a chicken as a pet in the house (using a diaper, of course).
+You can keep your flock of chickens in a safe coop outdoors; some people like keeping a chicken as a pet in the house (using a diaper, of course).

 And many owners believe their chickens are the best form of therapy (and you even get eggs….find a therapist that can do THAT).

 In this article, I’ll answer some frequent questions about keeping chickens as pets: the good, the bad, and the ugly (just kidding…there isn’t any ugly.
 Or bad for that matter).
-Pet chicken care is easy, as long as you take a few things into consideration before making the leap.
+Pet chicken care is easy, as long as you take a few things into consideration before making the leap into owning indoor pet chickens.

 What does an indoor pet chicken eat?